trm313/react-typeorm-ts-postgres/README.md

 If present, Heroku will run the `heroku-postbuild` script *instead* of the `build` script.
 The `heroku-postbuild` script in the root `package.json` file will trigger a full build of the application, including:
 1. Compiling the TypeScript server into a JavaScript `dist/` folder
 2. Installing the frontend dependencies
-3. Building the frontend React client into the `client/build` folde
+3. Building the frontend React client into the `client/build` folder

+For more granular details, see the specific breakdowns below

 ##### Backend Server